 Field-hunting tip

-Look in sedimentary copper deposits country — that is the host setting where capgaronnite typically forms.
+Look in sedimentary copper deposits country, the host setting where capgaronnite typically forms.
 If you start seeing quartz, galena, barite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.